goschtl/zope/manuelpi.fake_module/trunk/src/manuelpi/fake_module/README.txt

 `manuelpi.fake_module` is a plugin for `Manuel`_ that supports syntax for creating modules within a doctest.
-The module, once defined, is then usable by supporting doctest statements.
+The module, once defined, is then usable by subsequent doctest statements.

 This functionality is useful for packages that you might describe as being 'meta'; they operate on modules.
-Thus, being able to define and then process modules within the same doctest using a clean and uncluttered syntax delivers is extremely beneficial.
+Thus, being able to define and then process modules within the same doctest using a clean and uncluttered syntax is extremely beneficial.

 One such package to benefit from this sort of facility is `Martian`_, which scans modules for configuration directives, registering them as